AydinFatoglu/DVDEncoderCLI/README.md

 ## Overview

 **DVD Encoder CLI** is a Python-based command-line tool that helps you scan and encode DVD titles using [HandBrakeCLI](https://handbrake.fr/).
-This project is bundled with `HandBrakeCLI.exe` using `auto-py-to-exe`, making it easy to distribute and run on different machines.
+This project is bundled with `HandBrakeCLI.exe` making it easy to distribute and run on different machines.

 The program allows users to:
 - Scan DVDs and list available titles with their durations.